bowman2001/perplexdoc/content/doc/extended/definition-list/index.md

 ### Loose

-Short single terms with long descriptions will look better with a loose style, that is applied by the [attribute](/doc/attribute) `{.dl-loose}`
+Short terms with long descriptions will look better with a loose style, that is applied by the [attribute](/doc/attribute) `{.dl-loose}`

 First Term
 : {{< farfarshort 1 >}}